saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/cucumber.md

 Sets the browser name for the test suite. `saucectl` passes `browserName` as an environment variable `$BROWSER_NAME`.

-Launching the browser for Cucumber-Playwright test should be done on customer's side.
+Launching the browser for Cucumber.js Playwright tests should be done on customer's side.
 Hence `saucectl` cannot guarantee the displayed browser name is matched with the actual browser name.

 ```yaml
   browserName: "chromium"